Judge Unconvinced DOL Allows Shepherds to be Treated Unfairly

 Additional defendants named in the case are the U.S. Homeland Security, and the Western Range Association and Mountain Plains Agricultural Service, both of which employ shepherds.

-But in a win for the Labor Department, and no doubt, American ranchers, U.S. District Judge Beryl Howell, sitting in Washington, DC, refused to grant the plaintiffs summary judgment and disallowed many of their exhibits.
+But in a win for the Labor Department, and no doubt American ranchers, U.S. District Judge Beryl Howell, sitting in Washington, DC, refused to grant the plaintiffs summary judgment and disallowed many of their exhibits.

 Under the Immigration and Nationality Act of 1952, the H-2A visa program allows American employers to hire foreigners who want to perform agricultural labor or services in the U.S. for a stint of time.